gsoules/MkDocs/digital-archive/docs/archivist/best-practices.md

 -	Define an archival file management scheme
 -	Scanning (include scanning resolution tree and other files)

+---

 A Reference Item should have no image attached to it because its metadata should either be all text, or some text plus a PDF file attachment.
 The Digital Archive does not enforce this, but it is a best practive.
 See Cover Images

+---

+Metadata appears in fields with names like Title, Description, and Location.
+Not every item has every metadata field, only the ones that are relevant and for which we have information.
+Every item has these metadata fields:

+    Identifier – Four or five digit number that is unique to that item.
+    Title – Brief description of the item.
+Some items have more than one title.
+This is common for boats where the name changed over time.
+    Type – The kind of real-world object the item represents.
+Learn about Item Types.
+    Subject – What the item is about.
+Some items have more than one subject.
+Learn about Subjects.